teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 [Bootstrapped, Profitable, & Proud](http://37signals.com/bootstrapped).
 Basecamp.
 Series profiles companies that have over one million dollars in revenues, didn’t take VC, and are profitable.

-Sara Blakely bootstrapped Spanx from a $5,000 investment into a billion dollar business.
+Spanx - Sara Blakely bootstrapped Spanx from a $5,000 investment into a billion dollar business.
 She owns 100% of the private company, with no debt.

 - - -